A Long Way From Home

 Without giving much thought to anything, he quickly threw himself into his clothes, laced his slippers and made his way through the shadowy darkness to the wafting smell of breakfast.

-It was something which he knew long ago as a child and suddenly a feeling of being home and safe and waking up at his grandmother’s swept over him.
+Reminded of something he knew as a child a feeling of being home and safe and waking up at his grandmother’s swept over him.
 He bounded down the steps toward the conversation in the kitchen.

-It was Trinity and Ruby arguing over the best way to prepare pancakes and laughing.
+Trinity and Ruby arguing over the best way to prepare pancakes and laughing.
 Even Bonnie joined in, her giggle high and light.
 Then Curtis stopped.
-Pausing outside of the kitchen he stood wondering how he should make his entrance into the open arms of his new family.
+Outside of the kitchen door he stood for a long time and listened, wondering how to make his entrance into the open arms of his new family.

 “Oh he’s a keeper, hon,” he heard Ruby say in her morning voice.